 - Magicnumber for strategy B: Magicnumber for "Return to the Mean" strategy

 - Draw TP Lines ("false" for faster backtesting..): Draw TP lines on chart

-- Show chart info ("false" for faster backtesting..): show trade info on chart
+- Show chart info ("false" for faster backtesting..): Show infopanel ("false" for faster backtesting..)

 - Color TP line ST1: color selection

 - Color Flash TP line ST1: color selection

 - Color TP line ST2: color selection

 - Color Flash TP line ST2: color selection

 In this mode, there will be 2 new buttons on the chart: "Open Buy" and "Open Sell".
 With these buttons, the user can start trading and start adding grid trades manually.
 The EA will NOT run any entry algorithm in this mode, but there is the option to automatically trade the grid once the first trade is opened by the user.
 To enable this mode, you must set "Running Mode=manual settings for entry and grid" and then "Entry Mode Selection=Manual Trading". the EA will use MagicnumberA for all trades.
 In this mode, no automatic settings will be used, so make sure you set your grid parameters like you want them to be.